Equitable Holdings (EQH)

 9. Return on Equity

-Over the last five years, Equitable Holdings has averaged an ROE of 17.2%, excellent for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
-This is a bright spot for Equitable Holdings.
+Over the last five years, Equitable Holdings has averaged an ROE of 8%, uninspiring for a company operating in a sector where the average shakes out around 12.5%.

 Equitable Holdings Return on Equity

-10. Key Takeaways from Equitable Holdings’s Q3 Results
+10. Key Takeaways from Equitable Holdings’s Q4 Results

 We struggled to find many positives in these results.
-Its revenue missed and its EPS fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 1.6% to $48.11 immediately following the results.
+Its revenue missed and its EPS fell a bit short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock remained flat at $44.39 immediately following the results.

 11. Is Now The Time To Buy Equitable Holdings?

-We cheer for all companies serving everyday consumers, but in the case of Equitable Holdings, we’ll be cheering from the sidelines.
+Equitable Holdings falls short of our quality standards.
 To begin with, its revenue growth was weak over the last five years.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its BVPS has declined over the last five years.
 On top of that, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-Equitable Holdings’s P/E ratio based on the next 12 months is 5.8x.
+Equitable Holdings’s P/E ratio based on the next 12 months is 5.7x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are superior stocks to buy right now.
+There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.